 Deer Permit Application Process

-Permits are required to hunt deer at our Crooked Creek Preserve in the Mukwonago River Watershed preserves; see map above for more details.
+Permits are required to hunt deer at our Crooked Creek Preserve in the Mukwonago River Watershed; see map above for more details.
 Please see this map of the area for an overview of hunting opportunities in the Mukwonago region.
 Follow this link for more information about the application process and to download a permit.

 Season dates on Nature Conservancy lands for deer and turkey are the same as on state lands and can be found on the Wisconsin Department of Natural Resources web site.
 There are two exceptions:

 - Turkey hunting at Door County preserves is only allowed during the fall season after November 1st.